uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/software-modules-lmod.md

 sideMenuParent: Discovery
 ---

-One of the biggest user-facing changes to the CARC's new computing cluster is trading the setup.sh method of using software for the **module system** using Lmod.
-Lmod has the ability to track software dependencies to ensure you have better control of your environment - no more logging out and then back in to reset your environment!
+One of the biggest user-facing changes to the CARC's new computing cluster is trading the setup.sh method of using software for the **module system** using Lmod, a Lua-based module system.
+Lmod can be used to access the software packages and versions that you need to conduct your research.

+The benefit of Lmod over the setup.sh method of using software is that Lmod dynamically changes your environment based on the software you are using, unloading and reloading software-dependent modules so your libraries are compatible.
+These changes to your environment are necessary because, for example, libraries compiled with a certain compiler are not necessarily compatible with libraries compiled by a different compiler, and your environment must be changed to accommodate these incompatibilities.
+Previously, you would have to change your environment by logging out and logging back in. **With Lmod, this reset is done dynamically when you load new modules**.

 The official documentation for Lmod can be found here: https://lmod.readthedocs.io/en/latest/010_user.html

-Lmod can be used to access software packages and versions that you need to conduct your research.

 ### Checking available software